The Dam Half and Dam Full courses are

 After summiting, follow the well-defined single track down the

-south face of Brush Mtn, where you’ll pick up the well-known
+south face, where you’ll pick up the well-known

 Mid-State Trail.